Slow-roll approximation in quantum cosmology: No-boundary instantons

 For $n \notin \{-1,0\}$ the instantons can be viewed as multiple complete round $S^4$s plus a hemisphere, glued onto part of dS space.
 One might have expected the imaginary parts of the actions of these instantons to differ from those with $n \in \{ -1, 0 \}$ by multiples of $4/H^2$, since that is the magnitude of the Euclidean action of a round $S^4$ of radius $1/H$.
 It turns out though that here a sphere with positive action is always checked by a sphere with negative action\footnote{This feature is peculiar to even dimensions.
 In e.g. $2 +1$ dimensions the spheres contribute equally and the result is in line with the expectation \cite{PhysRevD.40.4011}.}, so that for each instanton $|S^\Im| = 2/H^2$.
 The real part of $S$ for the instantons with $n \notin \{-1,0\}$ is more easily seen to remain the same (up to a sign) as those with $n \in \{-1,0\}$.

 As we discussed above the Hartle-Hawking and Vilenkin semiclassical wave functions are defined by a choice of saddles in \eqref{iSdSMSP}.
 The former involves a linear combination of two saddles, one from the first row in \eqref{iSdSMSP} and the other from the third row, while the latter involves just a single instanton from either row two or row four (which one is a convention).
 In this case both states give the same classical prediction, however: a single dS space of radius $1/H$ with probability one.\footnote{It is sometimes stated (e.g. \cite{Hartle:2008ng}) that the Hartle-Hawking wave function predicts two copies of each classical universe which are time-reversals of each other. ``Time'' here is not the thermodynamic arrow of time, however, but simply a timelike coordinate $t$ which one may redefine at will via e.g. $t \rightarrow -t$.
-So, assuming they decohere, both contributions to the Hartle-Hawking state describe the same classical universe.} Since $H$ is constant in this model the factor $e^{\pm 2/H^2}$ that appears in $\Psi_\textsf{NB}$ may be absorbed into the normalization and has no physical consequence.
+So, assuming they decohere, both contributions to the Hartle-Hawking state describe the same classical universe (the thermodynamic arrow of time runs in the same direction in both).} Since $H$ is constant in this model the factor $e^{\pm 2/H^2}$ that appears in $\Psi_\textsf{NB}$ may be absorbed into the normalization and has no physical consequence.
 This changes when the scalar is subject to a non-constant potential, as we now describe.